MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/plan.md

 ## Access AI resources

 Organizations must access AI resources by identifying and using tools, platforms, and software necessary for AI deployment.
-This step is important because it provides a quick way to understand what is needed to begin using AI solutions, helping organizations avoid delays due to resource constraints.
+This step provides a quick way to understand what is needed to begin using AI solutions, helping organizations avoid delays due to resource constraints.

 - *Access Microsoft Copilots.* Most Microsoft SaaS Copilots require a license or an add-on subscription.
 [Microsoft 365 Copilot](https://www.microsoft.com//microsoft-365/microsoft-copilot#plans) requires a Microsoft 365 business or enterprise license to which you add on the Copilot license.
 [Microsoft Copilot Studio](/microsoft-copilot-studio/requirements-licensing-subscriptions) uses a standalone license or an add-on license.
 In-product Copilots have different access requirements for each, but access to the primary product is required.
 For more information on each, see [GitHub](https://azure.microsoft.com//products/github/copilot), [Power Apps](https://www.microsoft.com//power-platform/products/power-apps), [Power BI](https://www.microsoft.com//power-platform/products/power-bi), [Dynamics 365](https://www.microsoft.com//dynamics-365/solutions/ai), [Power Automate](https://www.microsoft.com//power-platform/products/power-automate), and [Azure](https://azure.microsoft.com//products/copilot/).
 Role-based Copilots also have their own access requirements.
 For more information, see [Role-based agents for Microsoft 365 Copilot](https://www.microsoft.com/microsoft-365/copilot/copilot-for-work#role-based-agents) and [Microsoft Copilot for Security](https://www.microsoft.com/security/business/ai-machine-learning/microsoft-copilot-security).